family office structure

 What was once a niche industry focused mainly in the United States, has now gone global.
 Over the past two decades or so, family offices have rapidly evolved, thereby changing the way in which the ultra-wealthy manage and allocate capital.
 An increase in private wealth has continued to expand the creation of new family offices in areas that were essentially void of them in the past.

-However, like any vertical dealing with the ultra-wealthy, each family office is unique in set-up and structure requiring a different combination of services.
 What’s more, as a new influx of wealth owners enter the market and family offices ‘come online’, diversification of wealth categories is starting to take place.
 Tech wealth is growing twice as fast as other private wealth, leading to an increasing number of entrepreneurs establishing family offices to manage and professionalise their capital.

 Why start a family office?

-Complex financial needs
+1. Complex financial needs

-The financial needs of ultra-high-net worth families can be extremely complicated, which is why a family office provides significant value through its integrated service model.
+The financial needs of ultra-high-net-worth families can be extremely complicated, which is why a family office provides significant value through its integrated service model.
 Managing a large pool of wealth can also be time-consuming and difficult and therefore, an external partner can ease the process.

-Gaining an overview
+2. Gaining an overview

 Family offices are designed to help families best leverage assets and preserve wealth through legal support and wealth management services.
 When families work with multiple professional partners, it is often the case that important items fall through the cracks.
 Working with a family office can therefore provide oversight and reduce the silo effect.

-Dedicated support
+3. Dedicated support

 Family offices focus on few clients and rely on good relationships with family members for income.
 As a result, they are incentivised to deliver high-quality service and support.
 Many financial advisory firms provide advisors a stable salary and a commission, which can mean the interest to serve isn’t quite at the same level.

-Trust-based relationships
+4. Trust-based relationships

 What services do family offices provide?